CodeYourFuture/curriculum/content/js1/blocks/playing-computer/index.md

 ### ➡️ Current line of code

 We will use an interactive code visualiser to play computer.
-First, we need to track the line of code that is **currently executing**.

 {{<note type="activity" title="Playing computer">}}

-In the interactive widget, an arrow shows which line of code is being executed.
-Each line is an instruction to the computer that will produce some effect.
+In a JavaScript program, each line is an instruction to the computer that will produce some effect.
 For example, a line of code with a variable declaration means "store a new variable with this value".
+In the interactive widget, arrows are used to show which line just executed and which line is next to be executed.

-Click _next_ to see what happens when the computer executes the variable declaration.
-Pay attention to what happens when the function `convertToPercentage` is called.
+Click _next_ to see what happens when the computer executes the following program.
+Pay particular attention to what happens when the function `convertToPercentage` is called.

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=const%20decimalNumber%20%3D%200.5%3B%0A%0Afunction%20convertToPercentage%28%29%20%7B%0A%20%20const%20percentage%20%3D%20%60%24%7BdecimalNumber%20*%20100%7D%25%60%3B%0A%7D%0A%0AconvertToPercentage%280.5%29%3B&codeDivHeight=400&codeDivWidth=300&cumulative=false&curInstr=4&heapPrimitives=nevernest&origin=opt-frontend.js&py=js&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>